 Remove dough from refrigerator 2 hours before using, to let it come to room temperature.

 Shape dough into 2 boules, and place them, seam side down, on a parchment lined baking sheet.
 Brush with milk.
 Score them with a big star shaped cookie cutter.
-Spray breads with baking spray, and cover them with a towel or plastic wrap.
+Spray breads with baking spray, and cover them with plastic wrap.
 (To learn how to shape your bread into a boule, click here.)

 |Shaped (and cookie cutter scored) boules on baking sheet|